 At New York Tech, we are committed to helping our students succeed.
-The Peer Success GUIDE Program pairs each first-year student with a Peer Success Guide (PSG).
-Once a first-year student has enrolled for classes, they will be contacted by their PSG who will provide them with both social and academic support during their transition to New York Tech, and throughout the entire first year.
+The Peer Success GUIDE Program pairs new undergraduate, transfer, and first-year students with a Peer Success Guide (PSG).
+Once students have enrolled in classes, they will be contacted by their PSG who will provide them with both social and academic support during their transition to New York Tech, and throughout the entire first year.
 PSGs will also direct students to the many services and resources we have to offer and invite them to attend various events on campus.
-They will be available to meet with students and answer any questions they may have, and will plan special activities which will be a great opportunity for first-year students to interact with other students at New York Tech.
+They will be available to meet with students and answer any questions they may have, and will plan special activities which will be a great opportunity for students to interact with peers at New York Tech.
 We recognize that transitioning to college can be difficult for many reasons and the Peer Success GUIDE Program is here to help!
-To learn more, visit nytt.edu/psg.
+To learn more, visit nyit.edu/psg.